brave-chat/brave-chat-server/README.md

 git submodule update --init --recursive
 ```

-Once that done, make sure your have [compose v2](https://github.com/docker/compose) installed and configured on your machine, and run the following command to build the predefined docker services(make sure you have a .env file beforehand):
+Once that is done, make sure you have [compose v2](https://github.com/docker/compose) installed and configured on your machine, and run the following command to build the predefined docker services(make sure you have a .env file beforehand):

 **Using Make**